populationgenomics/tob-wgs/scripts/rv_expression_association/README.md

 To run:
 ```
 analysis-runner --dataset "tob-wgs" \
-    --description "open adata using scanpy" \
+    --description "prepare SKAT input files" \
     --access-level "test" \
     --output-dir "v0" \
     prepare_inputs.py
 ```

+#### current steps
+for now, considering all regulatory variants (or, e.g. selecting promoter variants only) and considering pseudo-bulk (mean) expression for each individual, borrowing the expression files from Kat's eQTL files.

 ### Step 3 - run SKAT

-This is an R script that run SKAT-O in multiple modes:
+This is an R script that run SKAT-O in multiple modes (after matching sample IDs across objects):
-* with and without the kinship matrix
+* with and without the kinship matrix K
 * reporting the p-values for each of the burden, SKAT and optimised SKAT-O tests.

 To run: